afshinator/OdinRailsStudyGroup/week2-transcript.md

 	what else??

 - Let's get well grounded in testing and RSpec.
-Read [Odin's Project Ruby page](http://www.theodinproject.com/courses/web-development-101/lessons/ruby) and **Do at least the first 7 [Test First Ruby](http://testfirst.org/learn_ruby) problems**.
+Read [Odin's Project Ruby page](http://www.theodinproject.com/courses/web-development-101/lessons/ruby) and **do at least the first 7 [Test First Ruby](http://testfirst.org/learn_ruby) problems**.
 	The goal of this exercise is to get comfortable with RSpec.
 We're taken out of the context of Rails and left to deal with just spec-driven Ruby.

 	After you finish, read this [BetterSpecs.org RSpec best-practices article](http://betterspecs.org/).

-- Kick off our Hartl efforts.
-Do chapters 1 & 2.
+- **Kick off our Hartl efforts.
+Do chapters 1 & 2**.
 After you finish chpt 2, think about what tests you would write.